Latent variable graphical model selection via convex optimization: Introduction and setup

-Statistical model selection in the high-dimensional regime arises in a number of applications.
+Statistical model selection in the high-dimen\-sional regime arises in a number of applications.
 In many data analysis problems in geophysics, radiology, genetics, climate studies, and image processing, the number of samples available is comparable to or even smaller than the number of variables.
-However, it is well-known that empirical statistics such as sample covariance matrices are not well-behaved when both the number of samples and the number of variables are large and comparable to each other (see \cite{MarP1967}).
-Model selection in such a setting is therefore both challenging and of great interest.
-In order for model selection to be well-posed given limited information, a key assumption that is often made is that the underlying model to be estimated only has \emph{a few degrees of freedom}.
-Common assumptions are that the data are generated according to a graphical model, or a stationary time-series model, or a simple factor model with a few latent variables.
-Sometimes geometric assumptions are also made in which the data are viewed as samples drawn according to a distribution supported on a low-dimensional manifold.
+As empirical statistics in these settings may not be well-behaved (see \mbox{\cite{MarP1967,Joh2001}}), high-dimensional model selection is therefore both challenging and of great interest.
+A model selection problem that has received considerable attention recently is the estimation of covariance matrices in the high-dimensional setting.
+As the sample covariance matrix is poorly behaved in such a regime, some form of \textit{regularization} of the sample covariance is adopted based on assumptions about the true underlying covariance matrix \cite {BicL2008a,Elk2008,BicL2008b,LedW2003,WuP2003,FanFL2008}.